 DISCLOSURE TO THIRD PARTIES AND USE BY THIRD PARTIES

 We disclose your information to the following third parties:

-• Third party suppliers engaged by us to undertake certain services, including debt collecting agencies to recover monies owed to us.
+- Third party suppliers engaged by us to provide services relating to the transaction in which you are involved, including insurers, valuers, surveyors, and debt collecting agencies.
 These third parties will be separate controllers of your information and will be responsible for protecting your information and processing it in line with data protection laws.

 We store your information on servers located in the United Kingdom.